bwplotka/my/web/content/posts/golang-memory-monitoring.md

 Compared to the result with Go 1.11 you need to admit that the first impression for Go 1.12.5 is quite negative, right?
 Memory usage is increasing without ever coming down.
 Initially, this might look like a leak or some bug in memory allocation.
 Even worse it looks like the container is just about to run out of memory (OOM).

-When taking a close look, all those assumptions are actually proven wrong.
+When taking a closer look, all those assumptions are actually proven wrong.
 In my case, the container is not even close to OOM, and it is actually more performant ([in theory](https://github.com/golang/go/issues/23687#issuecomment-496705293)).

 ### Go 1.12 memory optimizations affect the reported memory usage / RSS in certain cases.
 What changed and why?